yegor256/blog/_posts/2014/sep/2014-09-09-restful-web-sites.md

 There is no workaround for this.
 Browsers don't know anything about `PUT` or `DELETE`.
 So, we should also forget them in our RESTful API-s.
 We should design our API using only two methods: `GET` and `POST`.
 Is this even possible?
 Yes.
 Why not?
-It won't look as fancy as with all six methods (some APIs also use `OPTIONS` and `HEAD`), but it will work.
+It won't look as fancy as with all six methods (some API-s also use `OPTIONS` and `HEAD`), but it will work.

 ## What Do We Gain?